-We will be bringing to all collectors, via another Kickstarter campaign, the 18mm wide 6B/2617 strap, the strap which was never issued, but should have been.
+We now have available the 18mm wide 6B/2617 strap, the strap which was never issued, but should have been.
 The perfect fit for any 18mm lug width military watch, including the 1953 6B/542 Omega.

-And, we will also bring to collectors an even wider 20mm 6B/2617 strap which provides the missing link to the 20mm nylon NATO strap from 1973.
+And, we will also have available for collectors an even wider 20mm 6B/2617 strap which provides the missing link to the 20mm nylon NATO strap from 1973.

 The reissue of the 1973 CWC asymmetric pilots chronograph looks great on a 20mm strap.

 Photo Credit : John Rivera